all

 -q, --charge INT

-Force the total system charge (overrides --ligand-charge).
+Force the net system charge (overrides --ligand-charge/-l).

 None

--m, --mult INT
+-m, --multiplicity INT

 Spin multiplicity forwarded to all downstream steps.